ZiadHatab/ziadhatab.github.io/_posts/2022-12-27-trl-calibration.md

 ### What should the reflect standard be?

-Misconceptions exist about implementing the reflect standard.
-Some say it must be in the same media as line and thru standards, while others suggest adding an offset or using single-mode propagation.
-These statements are somewhat true, but can cause confusion when overgeneralized.
+There are common misconceptions about the reflect standard.
+Some claim it must use the same medium as the line and thru standards; others insist on adding an offset or requiring single-mode propagation.
+These statements have some truth to them, but become misleading when overgeneralized.

 The reflect standard must meet three strict properties:

-1. It must be reflective (duhhh~).
+1. It must be reflective (duh~~).
-2. It must be symmetrical ( same from both ports).
+2. It must be symmetrical (same from both ports).
 3. You must know an estimate of the reflection to resolve sign ambiguity during calibration.

 There are possible problems you may encounter during implementation: